Anti-Christian sentiment

-Anti-Christian sentiment or Christophobia constitutes the fear of, hatred of, or prejudice against Christians, the Christian religion, and/or its practices.
-Anti-Christian sentiment is sometimes referred to as Christophobia or Christianophobia, although these terms actually encompass "every form of discrimination and intolerance against Christians", according to the Council of European Episcopal Conferences.
+Anti-Christian sentiment, also referred to as Christianophobia or Christophobia, is the fear, hatred, discrimination, or prejudice against Christians and/or aspects of the Christian religion's practices.
+These terms encompass "every form of discrimination and intolerance against Christians".
+The presence of anti-Christian sentiment has frequently led to the persecution of Christians throughout history.

 Antiquity

-Anti-Christian sentiment began in the Roman Empire during the first century.
-The steady growth of the Christian movement was viewed with suspicion by both the authorities and the people of Rome.
-This led to the persecution of Christians in the Roman Empire.
-During the second century, Christianity was viewed as a negative movement in two ways.
-The first way encompasses the accusations which were made against adherents of the Christian faith in accordance with the principles which were held by the Roman population.
-The second way encompasses the supplementary controversy which was aroused during the intellectual age.
+Evidence shows that anti-Christian sentiment was already present as early as the Roman Empire during the first century AD.
+The steady growth of the Christian movement was viewed with suspicion by both the authorities and the people of Rome leading to the persecution of Christians in the Roman Empire.

+During the second century, Christianity was viewed as a negative movement in two ways: both due to accusations made against adherents of the Christian faith in accordance with the principles held by the Roman population, and because of the supplementary controversy aroused during the intellectual age.

-Anti-Christian sentiment is visible in the New Testament, and it seems to have been anticipated by Jesus of Nazareth, as it was documented by the writers of the gospels.
-The anti-Christian sentiment of the first century was not just expressed by the Roman authorities, it was also expressed by the Jews.
-Because Christianity was a sect which was largely emerging from Judaism at that time, this sentiment was the anger of an established religion towards a new and revolutionary faith.
-Paul of Tarsus, who persecuted Christians before he became a Christian, highlighted the Crucifixion of Jesus as a 'stumbling block' to the Jews, and the belief that the messiah would have died on a cross was offensive to some of the Jews because they awaited a messiah who had different characteristics.
+Anti-Christian sentiment is alluded to in the New Testament, and appears to have been anticipated thus by Jesus of Nazareth, being documented by the writers of the gospels.
+Furthermore, anti-Christian sentiment of the first century was not expressed by the Roman authorities alone, but also by the Jews.
+As Christianity was, at that time, a sect which was largely emerging from Judaism, much of this sentiment was the result of anger from the well established Jewish faith towards a new and revolutionary faith.
+Paul of Tarsus, who persecuted Christians before himself becoming a Christian, highlighted the Crucifixion of Jesus as a 'stumbling block' to the Jews: the belief that the messiah would have died on a cross was offensive to some of the Jews because they awaited a messiah who had different characteristics.